Estif-X/weather_data_processing/README.md

 ### Visualization

 The bar chart provides a visual representation of average temperatures across cities, making it easy to compare temperature patterns.

+### Project Owner

+Hello there, my name is Estifanos Alamirew and I just wanted to say thanks for reviewing my data analysis work.